All posts by weblio PH

 Secondly, I will ask you a question about your presentation.

-(Please ask one question about the student’s presentation.)
+(Please ask a question about the student’s presentation.)

 Part G_5 Presentation